 What do negative oil prices mean?

-Negative oil prices are very rare, and they require a combination of unusual market conditions.
+Oil futures prices have only turned negative once – in April 2020.
 Here, we explain what negative oil prices are, how they come about and how you can trade them.

 What are negative oil prices?